 The Fujifilm X-T30 uses the same backside-illuminated APS-C X-Trans CMOS 4 image sensor as the Fujifilm X-T3.
-This newly-designed sensor offers a native ISO range of 160-12,800 and can be expanded to a range of ISO 80 to 51,200.
-While we will put the X-T30 through all the paces in our lab, you can get a very good sense of what to expect in terms of image quality by viewing our First Shots initial lab samples.
+This sensor offers a native ISO range of 160-12,800 and can be expanded to a range of ISO 80 to 51,200, the same as the X-T3, and image quality is identical.

 With the same imaging pipeline as the X-T3, the X-T30 also comes sporting the X-T3's new autofocus system.
 The phase-detect autofocus system covers the entire image area, which is a very impressive feat.
 In addition to its full-sensor coverage, the autofocus system is also better in low light than the one found in the X-T20.
 In fact, the X-T30 can focus down to -3 EV, whereas the X-T20 was limited to -0.5 EV.

 Regarding autofocus modes, the X-T30's hybrid autofocus system offers single point, zone autofocus and wide/tracking autofocus modes with changeable point and area sizes.
 In addition, the camera offers face and eye tracking.
 The X-T30 allows for direct selection of a primary face within the frame and also offers eye-detection during continuous autofocus.
-While this feature is not currently available on the X-T3, it will be added via a firmware update next month.
+While this feature is not initially available on the X-T3, it was added via a firmware update.

 The X-T30 is equipped with Fujifilm's latest quad-core X-Processor 4.
-With this processor, the X-T30 is a speedy little camera (on paper, at least, as full lab tests have yet to be completed).
+With this processor, the X-T30 is a speedy little camera.
 However, there are many caveats to consider.
 Firstly, there's a distinction between available shooting speeds when using the mechanical shutter versus the electronic shutter.
 It is worth pausing briefly here to note that the mechanical shutter has an exposure range of 60 minutes to 1/4,000s and the electronic shutter's range is 4s to 1/32,000s.
-When using the electronic shutter, the X-T30 will offer faster shooting speeds than when using the mechanical shutter, all else equal.
-There is also a special 1.25x crop mode to consider, which produces a 16-megapixel image.
+When using the electronic shutter, the X-T30 will offer faster burst speeds than when using the mechanical shutter, all else equal.
+There is also a special 1.25x crop mode to consider, which produces 16-megapixel images.